-- 1. There is limited new land supply for housing coming to market in the short to medium term. - Rents and house prices are among the highest in the country and are escalating faster than in other parts of the country.
-Single parent families, those on low incomes, Asian, Pasifika and Māori New Zealanders, and elders are the most affected. - 3.
-The gap between median incomes and housing costs is widening.
+- 1. There is limited new land supply for housing coming to market in the short to medium term. - 2.
+Rents and house prices are among the highest in the country and are escalating faster than in other parts of the country.
+Single parent families, those on low incomes, Asian, Pasifika and Māori New Zealanders, and elders are the most affected. - The gap between median incomes and housing costs is widening.
 House prices have increased much faster than household incomes. - 4.
 More households are now in the 'intermediate' housing market and are unable to achieve home ownership through traditional means. - 5.
-Increases in rent have led to a significant number of households being financially stressed. - Existing housing stock is being used for seasonal worker and temporary visitor accommodation.
+Increases in rent have led to a significant number of households being financially stressed. - 6.
+Existing housing stock is being used for seasonal worker and temporary visitor accommodation.
 The impact of this is not well understood. - 7.
 Homelessness and demand for social housing is also growing. - 8.
 In the short term, the planned delivery of social housing by Kāinga Ora and Community Housing Providers is slow relative to need.
-The western Bay sub-region is starting from a low base of existing social housing compared to other regions (less than 2% of total housing stock), and the development economics in the sub-region make it challenging to deliver social housing projects. - 9.
-The sub-region has an older population than other centres.
+The western Bay sub-region is starting from a low base of existing social housing compared to other regions (less than 2% of total housing stock), and the development economics in the sub-region make it challenging to deliver social housing projects. - The sub-region has an older population than other centres.
 This means household sizes overall are getting smaller.
-The housing typology doesn't match the changing household size.
+The housing typology doesn't match the changing household size. - Changing ethnic diversity in the sub region requires different housing market responses, (e.g., for multigenerational living).

-- 10. However many purchasers are not demonstrating a strong desire to "downsize".
+- 11. However many purchasers are not demonstrating a strong desire to "downsize".
 They are not yet seeing the value of living smaller but closer to services.
 There are examples of well-designed and located one / two-bedroom units and attached dwellings selling well but concerns about smaller sections are often heard throughout the community.
 They are also more expensive to deliver.
-Many of the good examples that are being built are at the higher end of market prices. - 11.
-It is imperative to build climate resilient communities, however the western Bay as a community does not yet recognise the benefits of the "15-minute neighbourhood", over the "quarter acre paradise". - 12.
-There are limited examples and products for 'alternative tenures', such as build-to-rent, co-housing, or shared ownership. - 13.
-The long-term picture suggests intensification and some new greenfields will address the housing shortfall.
-However, it is not clear that this will address housing affordability.
-Under the current market dynamics, it is unlikely to. - 14.
+Many of the good examples that are being built are at the higher end of market prices. - 12.
+It is imperative to build climate resilient communities, however the western Bay as a community does not yet recognise the benefits of the "15-minute neighbourhood", over the "quarter acre paradise". - 13.
+There are limited examples and products for 'alternative tenures', such as build-to-rent, co-housing, or shared ownership. - 14.
+The long-term picture suggests the combination of intensification and greenfield development may address the housing shortfall provided the barriers to urban development identified in this strategy are addressed.
+However, without a substantial increase in housing supply, the sub-region is facing a housing deficit of up to 10,000 homes in the first decade of this strategy.
+Moreover, this shortfall in housing supply will cause the housing affordability crisis to further deteriorate.
+More land availability new infrastructure funding and financing tools and faster consenting processes are urgently required to address the housing deficit and assist affordability. - 15.
 Māori have worse housing outcomes than non-Māori.